jasonmcintosh/rabbitmq-zabbix/README.md

 rabbitmq-zabbix
 =======================

-<bold><note>Project is in ARCHIVED state.
+<strong><note>Project is in ARCHIVED state.
 I no longer work on zabbix nor rabbitmq, and don't have the time to maintain it.
-If there are others who'd like to continue maintenance, feel free to reach out to me - ideally show it with a PR and an updated Readme ;)<bold>.
+If there are others who'd like to continue maintenance, feel free to reach out to me - ideally show it with a PR and an updated Readme ;)</strong>.
 Note, for monitoring in general, I'd look at alternatives to Zabbix.
 Most of what I see is SaaS or Prometheus and there are solutions for those platforms which are MUCH better supported at this point.
 Sorry for the lack of updates but I have other projects I work on (Spinnaker is my main area of focus at this time, as well as DevOps automation for Cloud infrastructure)</note>

 [![Build Status](https://travis-ci.org/jasonmcintosh/rabbitmq-zabbix.svg?branch=master)](https://travis-ci.org/jasonmcintosh/rabbitmq-zabbix)